 Insurance Coverage: Depending on your insurance plan, dentures are typically covered by most dental insurance plans.
-Dental implants, however are often considered cosmetic procedures.
-Therefore, their costs aren’t covered.
+In most cases, dental implants are often considered cosmetic procedures.
+Therefore, their costs aren’t covered by dental insurance.

-Long-term Oral Health: Dentures need to be cleaned every day for them to last long while implants, like natural teeth, can be maintained simply by brushing and flossing.
+Long-term Oral Health: Dentures need to be cleaned every day for them to last long, while implants, like natural teeth, can be maintained simply by brushing and flossing.

 Oral Hygiene: Dentures will need to be cleaned very carefully every day, while implants can be maintained by brushing and flossing in the same manner you would with real teeth.

 Quality of Life: When it comes to replacing multiple teeth, dental implants have a higher upfront cost than other tooth replacement options but can offer a better quality of life with a long-term solution to tooth loss.
 You’ll smile all the time with dental implants.
 It’s not just a procedure—it’s an investment in your smile.

 Tooth loss doesn’t have to impede a healthy, beautiful smile.
 Whether you’re missing a single tooth or an entire arch, we can help you learn about your tooth replacement options and get back to enjoying your favorite foods!
 Call us at (972) 468-1440 or schedule an appointment online.

 Our dental office is located in Fairview, Texas, and our patients visit us from across the surrounding areas, including Allen, Plano, McKinney, and Lucas.
 We look forward in seeing you soon!